nodejs/node/COLLABORATOR_GUIDE.md

 * Ping a TSC member.
 * `#node-dev` on freenode
 * With `git`, there's a way to override remote trees by force pushing (`git push -f`).
-This should generally be seen as forbidden (since you're rewriting history on a repository other people are working against) but is allowed for simpler slip-ups such as typos in commit messages.
-However, you are only allowed to force push to any Node.js branch within 10 minutes from your original push.
-If someone else pushes to the branch or the 10 minute period passes, consider the commit final.
+This is generally forbidden as it creates conflicts in other people's forks.
+It is permissible for simpler slip-ups such as typos in commit messages.
+You are only allowed to force push to any Node.js branch within 10 minutes from your original push.
+If someone else pushes to the branch or the 10-minute period passes, consider the commit final.
   * Use `--force-with-lease` to minimize the chance of overwriting someone else's change.
   * Post to `#node-dev` (IRC) if you force push.